 Alfred Blalock (1899-1964), a cardiologist (therefore, self-confident to the point of arrogance), leaves Vanderbilt for Johns Hopkins taking with him his lab technician, Vivien Thomas (1910-1985).
 Thomas, an African-American without a college degree, is a gifted mechanic and tool-maker with hands splendidly adept at surgery.
 In 1941, Blalock and Thomas take on the challenge of blue babies and invent bypass surgery.
 After trials on dogs, their first patient is baby Eileen, sure to die without the surgery.
 In defiance of custom and Jim Crow, Blalock brings Thomas into the surgery to advise him, but when Life Magazine and kudos come, Thomas is excluded.
 Will he receive his due?
-Written by

 A breakthrough that changed the face of medicine.
 A unique partnership that broke the rules.

 Did You Know?

 Based in part on the magazine article "Like Something The Lord Made" by Katie McCabe.
 It was published in the Washingtonian, and earned McCabe the 1990 National Magazine Feature Writing Award.
 See more

 When Blalock is eating dinner and attempting to get Vivian a raise, his napkin changes places between shots.
 See more

 We have work to do.

 Do I have your permission, to do some work for my landlord, so I can pay my rent?

 Performed by Bob Dylan